 Daniel Tzabbar is an Associate Professor of Strategy and Technology Innovation Management, at LeBow College of Business, Drexel University.
 He received his PhD from the Rotman School of Management, University of Toronto.
 His research is in the intersection of technology innovation management, strategy and human capital in the context of organizational learning and technological change.
 Specifically, he examines how various sources of the inflow and outflow of knowledge – scientists recruitment and turnover, R&D alliances, M&A and the geographic dispersion of R&D team-driver these transformations.
 His work has been published in premier outlets such as, Academy of Management Journal, Strategic Management Journal, Organization Science and Journal of Management, where he also serves as an editorial review board member.

-Francesco Castellaneta is Professor of Strategy and Entepreneurship at SKEMA Business School - Université Côte d'Azur (GREDEG).
+Francesco Castellaneta is Professor of Strategy and Entrepreneurship at SKEMA Business School - Université Côte d'Azur (GREDEG).
 Previously, he was Assistant Professor at Católica Lisbon School of Business & Economics (2011-2017).
 He has been International Faculty Fellow (IFF) at MIT Sloan School of Management in 2014.
 He teaches “Entrepreneurship”, “Strategic Management”, and “Introduction to Management” in the undergraduate, MSc and executive programmes.
 His research work aims to understand how business organisations use, acquire, build and protect their resources in the context of complex strategic initiatives, like buyouts and venture capital investments.
 He has published in journals such as Organization Science, Strategic Management Journal, Journal of Business Venturing, Industrial and Corporate Change, Long Range Planning and others.
 He consults for private equity and venture capital firms.

 Bruno Cirillo is Assistant Professor of strategy and entrepreneurship at SKEMA Business School.
 He obtained his PhD in business administration and management at Bocconi University.
 His research interests include organisational learning, innovation and technical change, corporate renewal and entrepreneurship, with particular emphasis on the implications of employee entrepreneurship on organisational and individual change.
 He is a member of the Editorial Board of Journal of Management Studies.
 His research has been published in Organization Science.
 He won the TIM Best Dissertation Award at the Academy of Management Annual Conference in 2013.

 Ludovic Dibiaggio is Professor of Economics at SKEMA Business School.
-He is the director of the SKEMA Research Center in Knowledge, Technology and Organisation (KTO).
+He is the director of the SKEMA Research Centre in Knowledge, Technology and Organisation (KTO).
 His research focuses on the co-evolution of innovation and organisation at the firm, industry or regional levels.
 He has published in several academic journals such as Research Policy, Industrial and Corporate Change, Industry and Innovation and European Management Review.

 Gianluigi Giustiziero is Assistant Professor of strategy at SKEMA Business School.
 He obtained his PhD in strategy at the University of Michigan.
 His research covers topical subject matters in strategy.
-His dissertation, in particular, examines the impact of demand characteristics on the division of labor among real estate agents using large-scale longitudinal data from Southeast Michigan.
+His dissertation, in particular, examines the impact of demand characteristics on the division of labour among real estate agents using large-scale longitudinal data from Southeast Michigan.